 SNAFU #3, 1956.

 Snafu, like nearly all of the other Mad imitators, had no such ambition, although repeated, not-very-humorous references to violence may indirectly reflect wartime memories and unintentionally express PTSD.
-“The Funniest Magazine in the World” (an overly ambitious claim, to say the least) lasted four years in the middle 1950s, the normal run for a Mad Comics imitator.
+“The Funniest Magazine in the World” (an overly ambitious claim, to say the least) lasted two years in the middle 1950s, the normal run for a Mad Comics imitator.
 And it had several veterans of Kurtzman’s project, mainly artist John Severin and his sister Marie, a letterer who could obviously go beyond her domain to produce parody photo manipulations.

 HELP! #12, 1960.